Viswapriya-S/MathServer/README.md

-# Ex.05 Design a Website for Server Side Processing
+# Ex.04 Design a Website for Server Side Processing
-## Date:
+## Date:17/12/2025

 ## AIM:
  To design a website to calculate the power of a lamp filament in an incandescent bulb in the server side.